ja9q/fish/README.md

 # Fishing Game

 This is a webpage experience made entirely with React.
 You can play it [here](https://ja9q.github.io/fish/).
+(Please note that the backend is currently hosted on a service that spins down with inactivity.
+Certain actions may take several minutes in such cases.)

 <div align="center">
 <img src="screenshot.png" alt="a screenshot of the fishing game" height="300px">